What is affordable housing?

 In rural areas, our rural housing enabler can negotiate to get some affordable housing included in open-market sites.
 She can also help parish councils and communities get affordable housing schemes off the ground.

-To get started, contact Amanda Madden at firstname.lastname@example.org.
-She will:
+To get started, contact our Rural Housing Enabler at email@example.com.
+They will:

 - Talk to parish and ward councillors to explain the process and gain public support